MCMaximilian/EntityESP/README.md

 Java Build Version: Java 1.8

 * Object:
 Object of this mod is researching mobs moving throw walls so this mod can be used for only researching !!
-NOT IN GAME !!.
+NOT IN GAME !!
 If you use this mod in multiplay-server that has rule as render mod is cheat, you might be banned by server rule.
 This mod blocked to render villager

 # !!
-Your use of this mod is solely at your own risk. !!
+Your use of this mod is solely at your own risk !!